AutarkLabs/open-enterprise/CONTRIBUTING.md

 * https://github.com/aragon/aragon.js/blob/master/docs/APP.md
 * https://github.com/aragon/aragon.js/blob/master/docs/WRAPPER.md

 The WIP gist is probably the most helpful but also the most incomplete.
 If you follow the instructions, you'll run into some issues with some assumptions made about the APM permissions.
 As far as design, the app.md and wrapper.md are the most helpful for the front end, and the hack.md gives the best overview.
 The aragonOS.md details the solidity code and how the core of their system works.

+### Asking for General Help

+Please feel free to direct questions or requests for general help in the [Aragon Planning riot channel](https://riot.im/app/#/room/#aragon-planning:matrix.org).

-### PR Process
+### Pull Request Process

 Install the [ZenHub for Github](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd?hl=en-US) chrome extension.